nachocaru/xaprb.com/content/blog/2007-02-19-how-to-subtract-in-sql-over-samples-that-wrap.md

 |   7 |   600 |        163 |
 +-----+-------+------------+</pre>

-Once you think of &#8220;previous&#8221; in SQL terms, it becomes easy.
+Once you think of "previous" in SQL terms, it becomes easy.
 Armed with this tool, we are ready to take on the queries.

 ### Technique 1: count wraps and clean up the edges

-Now that we&#8217;ve figured out how to find the &#8220;previous row,&#8221; how can we express the &#8220;count wraps and clean up edges&#8221; algorithm in SQL?
+Now that we've figured out how to find the "previous row," how can we express the "count wraps and clean up edges" algorithm in SQL?
 Brace yourself:

 <pre>select 1000 * sum(t1.wraps) - t2.start + o.bytes as total
 from samples as o